CommanderFoo/Core-Image-To-Template/README.md

 With this tool you can select an image, and a template will be generated for you that can be dropped into your templates folder.

-We use 2 methods of performance to help with in editor, and runtime performance.
+We use 2 methods to help with performance with in editor, and runtime.

 - Maximal Rectangle Algorithm